gepo/apns-http2/README.md

 Since 29 March 2021, the AAA certificate is required.
 You can read about it and get it here: https://developer.apple.com/news/?id=7gx0a2lp.

-On Ubuntu, you must put it in `/usr/local/share/ca-certificates/extra` (create the path if it doesn't exist), and run `update-ca-certificates` as `root`).
+On Ubuntu, you must put it in `/usr/local/share/ca-certificates/extra/` (create the path if it doesn't exist), and run `update-ca-certificates` as `root`).

 ## cURL HTTP/2 support

-You need cURL with HTTP/2 support installed on your system before work.
+You need cURL with HTTP/2 support installed on your system for this library to work.

 ### Check if your installation supports it